 Buyers will often include specific contingencies in the agreement.
-These are the conditions that the buyer requires to occur before the buyer will close the deal.
-If a contingency is not satisfied, the buyer will be entitled to cancel the agreement and receive a refund of the earnest money and any other deposits made.
+These are the conditions that the buyer requires to be met before closing can occur.
+In the event that a contingency is not met, the buyer may terminate the agreement and be refunded the earnest money and any other deposits made.
 However, the buyer may always choose to disregard a contingency later on if it is no longer required.
 The buyer always has the option to waive a contingency later on if it is no longer needed.
-The contingencies can be negotiated between the parties; however, the contingency options included in LegalNature's agreement are all rather typical.
-The included contingency options are financing, appraisal, inspection, and property sale contingencies, and are each explained below.
+LegalNature’s agreement includes options for adding the standard contingencies, including contingencies for receiving financing, property appraisal, inspection, and prior property sale contingencies.

-Similarly, the inspection contingency says that a professional must inspect the property prior to closing.
-If the inspection is not conducted by that time, or if the inspection occurs but reveals the existence of a material defect, then the buyer will have the right to either cancel the agreement and receive a refund of the earnest money or require the seller to repair the defect.
-LegalNature's agreement requires the inspection to be carried out within 10 business days of signing, but you may change this if needed.
+Likewise, an inspection contingency requires that a professional inspection of the property occur prior to closing.
+If it does not occur or if an inspector discovers a material defect, then the buyer may either cancel the agreement or require the defect to be repaired.
+Again, our agreement requires the inspection to happen within 10 business days of signing, but you may change this if needed.

 A legal description is a specific way of identifying a particular plot of real estate and the legal geographic location of its boundaries.
 You can find the legal description on the property's current or previously recorded deeds, your County Register or Recorder of Deeds Office (often online), property tax assessments, websites such as Zillow.com, your mortgage contract, or your land title.

 The legal description is NOT the same as a property’s street address, as this may change from time to time.
 However, it is still recommended to include the street address on a deed, for the sake of clarity.
 Depending on the type of property, the legal description might be in the form of a simple lot and block reference, or it may be in a survey format giving a detailed measurement of the plot.
 It is crucial to get the legal description correct to complete a sale or transfer.